izzi-ink/1771-netlified-jekyll/pages/blog.md

 permalink: /blog
 section: blog
 intro_paragraph: >
-  I blogs in order to capture ideas and thoughts.
+  I blog in order to capture ideas and thoughts.
 This is also my journey to learn, teach and experiment with different technology stacks.
 ---